scotus-49/desktop-robotics/README.md

 # desktop-robotics

-Experimenting and exploring small-scale robotics with Micropython and Lego Robot Inventor.
+Experimenting and exploring small-scale robotics with Javascript.